-- 1. I draw attention to Note 2.1 to the interim consolidated financial statements.
-Due to the impact of the COVID-19 outbreak, in preparing the interim financial information for the years ended December 31, 2020, the Group has adopted the Accounting Guidance on Temporary Relief Measures for Accounting Alternatives Dealing with The Impact of COVID-19 Pandemic issued by the Federation of Accounting Professions.
-My conclusion is not modified in respect of this matter. - 2.
-I draw attention to Note 36.3 Litigation to the consolidated financial statement. - 2.1 On January 14, 2019, the second defendant's, a subsidiary, was sued as a civil case by Samutprakarn provincial court. about the claim of damages from fire the warehouse, which the subsidiary installed refrigeration equipment, indemnity of 246.42 million Baht plus interest rate at 7.5% of the amount, is the following day of the lawsuit.
+I draw attention to Note 39 Litigation to the consolidated financial statement.

+- 1.1 On 14 January 2019, the second defendant's, a subsidiary, was sued as a civil case by Samutprakarn provincial court. about the claim of damages from fire the warehouse, which the subsidiary installed refrigeration equipment, indemnity of 246.42 million Baht plus interest rate at 7.5% of the amount, is the following day of the lawsuit.
 The case is currently under consideration by the court.
 The Company's management and lawyer have an opinion that there are uncertain of solution at present.
-Therefore, the amount of damages has not yet been determined. - 2.2 On January 11, 2019, a subsidiary was sued as a civil case by the Civil Court. about the claim of damages from fire the warehouse, which the subsidiary installed refrigeration equipment, indemnity of 143.12 million Baht plus interest rate at 7.5% of the amount of the money, is the following day of the lawsuit.
-The court issued a judgment on June 8, 2020 to dismiss the plaintiff, but the plaintiff has appealed.
+Therefore, the amount of damages has not yet been determined. - 1.2 On 11 January 2019, a subsidiary was sued as a civil case by the Civil Court. about the claim of damages from fire the warehouse, which the subsidiary installed refrigeration equipment, indemnity of 143.12 million Baht plus interest rate at 7.5% of the amount of the money, is the following day of the lawsuit.
+The court issued a judgment on 8 June 2020 to dismiss the plaintiff, but the plaintiff has appealed and the court of appeal received.
+The case was trialing.
 The Company's management and lawyer have an opinion that there are uncertain of solution at present.
 Therefore, the amount of damages has not yet been determined.